Huegoxaga/notes/virtualization/virtualbox.md

 ## Usage

-- Host Key stop the VM intercept key press and mouse click inside the VM window, by default it is the right control key.
+- Host Key stop the VM intercept key press and mouse click inside the VM window, by default it is the right control key
-- Snapshot makes the original disk image read-only, changes will be recorded on the differencing disk file.
+- Snapshot makes the original disk image read-only, changes will be recorded on the differencing disk file
 - Full clone copies the entire disk image.
-Linked clone create the current image a snapshot.
+Linked clone create the current image a snapshot
-- All disk files and snapshot can be viewed in the `File/Virtual Media Manager`.
+- All disk files and snapshot can be viewed in the `File/Virtual Media Manager`
   - A hard disk image can be set to immutable, then virtual machine gets reset after every shutdown
-- Each VM icon has a change view button on the right, click it to see snapshots or logs.
+- Each VM icon has a change view button on the right, click it to see snapshots or logs
-- Use Device/USB menu to mount USB device to the guest OS.
+- Use Device/USB menu to mount USB device to the guest OS

 ## Add-ons